 Where do you plan on riding and what type of riding do you see yourself doing?
 It’s the most important question you can ask yourself.
 Do you see yourself zipping through traffic while you commute, keeping up with the kids on gravel trails, or just casually pedaling down to the local shop once a day looking to feel the sun on your face as you enjoy life?

 There are a lot of different types of models to choose from.
-Cruiser and comfort bikes won’t be all that fast and have a tendency to be relatively heavier than some other hybrids, but they also will more likely than not have a really cool vintage look and feel to them.
+Cruiser and comfort bikes won’t be all that fast and tend to be relatively heavier than some other hybrids, but they also will more likely than not have a cool vintage look and feel to them.

 If you are looking to commute, say across London, or Amsterdam, then something like a full-bred city or dedicated commuter bike is more likely to be your oyster of choice.